ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 Installing ClearVPN was straightforward and simple.
 Once we purchased our subscription for the trial and downloaded the Windows app, all we needed to do was log into the client.

 A unique feature of ClearVPN is the ability to receive recommendations based on the specific streaming service you want to connect to by selecting Streaming services.
-We also had the option to choose Optimal location to achieve the fastest speeds.
+We also had the option to choose the Optimal location to achieve the fastest speeds.

 Who is ClearVPN best for?

-- Recommended for beginner VPN users who are interested in privacy and ease of use.
+• Recommended for beginner VPN users who are interested in privacy and ease of use.

 Ease of use is one of ClearVPN’s main highlights.
 It's clear that MacPaw, the developer, took time to assess what is necessary in a VPN interface.
-While the design looks simple, it is very inviting and lays out everything in big clickable icons.
+While the design looks simple, it is very inviting and lays out everything in large, clickable icons.

 The settings are also clear and understandable, with no cumbersome jargon getting in the way of your privacy.
-That makes ClearVPN an excellent choice if you’re a VPN newbie — or if you prefer a simple approach instead of a features-packed service.
+That makes ClearVPN an excellent choice if you’re a VPN newbie — or if you prefer a simple approach instead of a feature-packed service.

 This all comes at a competitive price that’s based on the length of the plan you subscribe to.
 Paying for a plan with a longer subscription length is one way to easily save money on a VPN if you intend to use it for an extended period.